rems-project/lem/readme-sources.txt

-ocaml-lib/    OCaml implementations of bits of the Lem standard library coq-lib/      Coq implementations of bits of the Lem standard library isabelle-lib/ OCaml implementations of bits of the Lem standard library library-test/ tests and documentation of the standard library tex-lib/      lem.sty tests/        the test suites and plumbing for them src/          the Lem sources, i.e. .ml and .mli files
+ocaml-lib/    OCaml implementations of bits of the Lem standard library coq-lib/      Coq implementations of bits of the Lem standard library isabelle-lib/ OCaml implementations of bits of the Lem standard library hol-lib/      HOL 4 implementations of bits of the Lem standard library tex-lib/      lem.sty tests/        the test suites and plumbing for them src/          the Lem sources, i.e. .ml and .mli files